CDS-AU-DK/cds-language/syllabus.md

 3. If it has already been asked but you're not satisfied with the answer, refine your question to get the answer you need, and add to the thread.
     - Document the questions you ask and the responses.
     - Give your question context from course concepts not course assignments
-        - Good context: "I have a question on filtering
+        - Good context: "I have a question on POS tagging"
         - Bad context: "I have a question on HW 1 question 4"
     - Be precise in your description:
-        - Good description: "I am getting the following error and I'm not sure how to resolve it - ```ImportError: No module named cv2```"
+        - Good description: "I am getting the following error and I'm not sure how to resolve it - ```ImportError: No module named spacy```"
         - Bad description: "Python is giving me errors."
     - You can edit a question in Slack after posting it.